You get on the email list by purchasing a ticket.

 Don’t bring fireworks.
 And if you want to spin fire please do so in the middle of the lake on a boat.

 ONE MORE TIME: NO FIREWORKS

 Email #8: Herons, Blackbirds, dogs and coffee

-However the endangered Tri-colored Blackbird is here and they are pretty rad.
+The endangered Tri-colored Blackbird are also here and they are pretty rad.
 Their colors are jet black with a Mopar orange splat and a white pinstripe.
 Basicly, the bird is a Hemi.
 They have nests.
 They fly around and eat bugs and stuff.
 We like ’em.

 We like your dog too.
 We think that it’s great to have dogs and go in the water and go crazy.
 We don’t like dog fights, though.
+And we don’t like dogs around forklifts.
 And as such we demand that your dog be tethered to your person with a lanyard.
 A leash.

-Ritual Coffee has a little coffee trailer they bring out to Camp Tipsy every year.
-There is a barista who will serve you a cup of Ritual Coffee every morning from 8 to 11.
+Ritual Coffee has a coffee trailer they bring out to Camp Tipsy every year.
+This year they’ve upgraded to a big beautiful airstream that does super fancy coffee drinks.
+A barista will serve you Ritual Coffee every morning from 8 to 11.
 There is no charge.